 The Historic Environment Record

-The HER is updated continuously as fieldwork is undertaken and as new information comes to hand.
-It currently contains information on almost 15,000 sites, including:
+The HER is updated continuously when fieldwork is undertaken and as new information comes to hand.
+It currently contains information on over 15,000 sites, including:

 Information held in the HER and its archives may be consulted by appointment by developers, researchers, students and other interested members of the general public.

 For more information on Heritage Statements.

-- Enquirers need to complete an HER user’s declaration form prior to obtaining access to the record.
+- Enquirers need to complete and return a HER user’s declaration form before being given access to the record.

 - Confidential information will not be disclosed.